 - Once the mushrooms start to brown, add the spinach and cook, stirring constantly, until the spinach is wilted.

 - Add the feta cheese and cook until the feta starts to melt.

 - Preheat the oven to 400F.

 - Using a spoon, stuff the mushroom mixture into the tomatoes.
 Place the tomato tops on top of the tomatoes.

 - Place the tomatoes in a baking dish.
-If the tomatoes have round bottoms, you can also bake them in ramekins.
+If the tomatoes have round bottoms or are oddly shaped, you can also bake them in ramekins.

 - Place the baking dish or ramekins into the oven and bake the tomatoes for about 15 minutes or until the tomatoes are soft.
 Do not overbake as the tomatoes will collapse if they are too soft.

 Nutrition InformationYield 6 portions Serving Size 1 tomato